mthiesen/Xcode_copy_line/README.md

 ### Installation

-Download and compile the project (the plugin will be installed during the build process) or download the [binary](https://github.com/mthiesen/Xcode_copy_line/releases/download/v1.2/Xcode_copy_line.xcplugin.zip) and unzip it to `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/`
+Download and compile the project (the plugin will be installed during the build process) or download the [binary](https://github.com/mthiesen/Xcode_copy_line/releases/download/v1.2.1/Xcode_copy_line.xcplugin.zip) and unzip it to `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/`

 ### Compatibility

-The plug-in is compatible with Xcode 5, Xcode 5.1 and Xcode 6 Beta.
+The plug-in is compatible with Xcode 5, Xcode 5.1 and Xcode 6.

 ### Thanks